-Back in 2011, lingerie store Agent Provocateur produced a two minute video film called Fleurs du Mal, a pastiche on popular horror movie themes.
+Back in 2011, lingerie store Agent Provocateur produced a two-minute video film called Fleurs du Mal, a pastiche on popular horror movie themes.
 Opening with a woman home alone, it introduces several lingerie-clad women who drag her through her home, finally converting her, vampire style, into one of them.

-The company stated that the film was inspired by Hammer Horror and the films of Jess Franco (not to mention Scream), working the classic tropes of 1970s Euro horror – namely sex, gothic sensibilities and violence – into a fashion context.
+The company stated that the film was inspired by Hammer Horror and the films of Jess Franco (not to mention Scream), working the classic tropes of 1970s Euro-horror – namely sex, gothic sensibilities and violence – into a fashion context.
 Top marks to AP for even knowing who the mighty Jess Franco is.

-Britain’s self-proclaimed advertising censors, The Advertising Standards Authority, investigated the ad after a single crank complained that it was “disturbing and misogynistic”, but surprisingly acquitted it – possibly because the video only appeared on AP website.
+Britain’s self-proclaimed advertising censors, The Advertising Standards Authority, investigated the ad after a single crank complained that it was “disturbing and misogynistic”, but surprisingly acquitted it – possibly because the video only appeared on the AP website.

 Written and directed by Justin Anderson, and with a heady mix of pumping metal music, semi-naked women and immediately recognisable visual references, the film is well worth a couple of minutes of your time.